Occupation of the Malheur National Wildlife Refuge: Hammond arson case

 In 2012, Dwight Lincoln Hammond Jr., 73, and Steven Dwight Hammond, 46, were both convicted of two counts of arson on federal land, in relation to two fires they set in 2001 and 2006.
-In a mid-trial settlement agreement, the Hammonds agreed not to appeal the arson convictions in order to have other charges dismissed by the government.
+In a mid-trial settlement agreement, the Hammonds agreed not to appeal the arson convictions to have other charges dismissed by the government.
 The Hammonds were also told the prosecutor would seek the mandatory minimum sentence of five years.
 Ultimately, Dwight Hammond was sentenced to three months' imprisonment and his son Steven was sentenced to a year and a day's imprisonment, which both men served.
 In 2015, the sentences were, however, vacated by the United States Court of Appeals for the Ninth Circuit, which then remanded re-sentencing.
 In October 2015, a judge re-sentenced the Hammonds to five years in prison (with credit for time served), ordering that they return to prison on January 4, 2016.
 Stephen was scheduled to be released on June 29, 2019, and Dwight on February 13, 2020.
 They were pardoned by then-President Donald Trump on July 10, 2018.

 In late 2015, the Hammonds' case attracted the attention of Ammon Bundy and Ryan Payne.
 In November 2015, Bundy and his associates began publicizing the Hammonds' case via social media.
 Over the ensuing weeks, Bundy and Payne attempted to set up plans for what they described as a peaceful protest with Harney County Sheriff, David M. Ward, as well as request that the sheriff's office protect the Hammonds from being taken into custody by federal authorities.
 A sympathetic Ward declined Bundy and Payne's request.
 He later said that he began receiving death threats by email.

 Despite several early meetings with Bundy and Payne, the Hammonds eventually rejected their offers of assistance.